miyanda2/cherryff/PITCHME.md

 ---
 ####Challenge
 <br>
-Can you make a one line Python statement that uses both sum and range to print the sum of the numbers 1 through 10?
+Make a one line Python statement that uses both sum and range to print the sum of the numbers 1 through 10?
 <br>